raspberrypilearning/c3-wolfram-hieroglyphics/en/step_1.md

 ## Introduction

-In this project, you will create a keyboard to type in Ancient Egyptian Hieroglyphs.
+In this project, you will create a keyboard to type in ancient Egyptian hieroglyphs.

 ### What you will make